makovstanislav/Sly_Worker/README.md

 **SLY WORKER**

-DESCRIPTION: an application that allocates a bunch of your documents into folders.
+DESCRIPTION: an application that sorts out a bunch of your documents into folders by the categories.

 Table of contents: